pitchou-dev/my-snake/README.md

 2. Open `index.html` directly in your web browser
 3. No installation or dependencies required - it's pure vanilla JavaScript!

-This project was created by:
+This project was created by for a university project:

 - **LOUZRI Ibrahim**
 - **MESBAHI Adem**